 Applicable Form of Executive Clemency: Commutation of Sentence

-Application Process: Application forms are obtained upon request by contacting:
+Application Process: Application forms are found online here, or obtained upon request by contacting:

 Minnesota Board of Pardons